Xilinhot: Cuisine

 The diet of the area is centered around the local dairy and meat production.
-Products regularly eaten by residents include horse milk yogurt, milk, tofu, milk skin, beef and mutton string, hand meat, and grilled lamb.
+Products regularly eaten by residents include horse milk yogurt, milk, tofu, milk skin, beef and mutton string, hand meat, and grilled whole lamb (烤全羊).

 Transportation

 Xilinhot Airport has regular flights to Beijing on Air China and China United Airlines.
 The airport is also served by Tianjin Airlines with multiple daily flights to Hohhot and a seasonal daily flight to Tianjin; there are also occasional direct flights to other major cities.

 The K7917 train connects Xilinhot with the national rail network and departs daily for Hohhot and Baotou.

 China National Highway 207 and China National Highway 303 both terminate in the Xilinhot area.
 The S27 Xilingol-Kalgan Expressway also ends in a suburb of Xilinhot.